MarkWoolnough/HospitalLengthOfStay/README.md

 To explore these materials, register for Watson Studio on IBM Cloud:  https://ibm.biz/accelerate-ai then access Watson Studio on cloud here:  http://dataplatform.cloud.ibm.com/ .
 There is no cost associated with running this project.

-Then, create a complete project and explore the materials in this folder.
+Then, create a project and create a new Storage instance.
+Follow defaults.
+Lite Plan.
+In your project, go to services page.
+Create 2 new services:
+Create and add a new Watson Machine Learning service:  Follow defaults and lite plan Create and add a new Spark service to your project:  Follow defaults and lite plan

 I have made some small adaptions, but the main objectives: